 - Be ok with everything they say.

 - Express what you want from this relationship (a long-distance fling, an open relationship, a friendship or start a romantic relationship).

 - Ask what they want.

 The only way to know if it’s worth having a long-distance relationship is by getting to know each other.
 If you feel that you have a lot in common and your goals and values align, the distance can be closed.
-On the other hand, you may discover a platonic friend that you can go visit for a holiday.
+On the other hand, you may discover a platonic friend that you can visit for a holiday.

-This book, Emotions Revealed by Paul Ekman will help you better understand your feelings and emotions.
+This book, Emotions Revealed by Paul Ekman can help you better understand your feelings and emotions.
 As well as teach you to recognise the emotions of your partner.
 So you can create a loving relationship from the very beginning.

 What can you do before starting a long-distance relationship?